A compost pile can help to provide your garden with the nutrients that it needs to feed you or to enjoy the beauty of the plant’s foliage and blooms.

 It’s important to turn the pile every three to four days to maintain microbial activity and restore the proper balance in areas where it is needed.

-Using a thermometer, you can determine when your pile needs to be turned.
+Using a thermometer, you can determine when your compost needs to be turned.
 If you notice that the temperature drops after turning, then it’s time to aerate the pile again.

 During the decomposition process, organic materials release a lot of energy in the form of heat.